silvasouzaadriano/rocketseatbootcamp8/docs/README.md

       }

-   2) On cart/reducer.js proceed with the following configuration to set new information relatedt to amount(quantity of products being stored)
+   2) On cart/reducer.js proceed with the following configuration to set new information related to amount(quantity of products being stored)

     export default function cart(state = [], action) {
       switch (action.type) {